Visa Traveler

 • Duration of stay: 1 day (there are no accommodation facilities for tourists in Vatican City)

-• Additional requirements: Vatican City doesn’t require any visa, but entry/exit to Vatican City is only through Italy which requires a Schengen Visa
+• Additional requirements: Vatican City doesn’t require any visa, but entry/exit to Vatican City is only through Italy, which requires a Schengen Visa

 • Official source: IATA Travel Centre

-RELATED: 55 countries you can travel VISA-FREE with a US visa in 2025
+RELATED: 55 countries you can travel VISA-FREE with a US visa in 2026

 Middle East

-VISA-FREE Countries for Schengen Visa in Middle East | © Visa Traveler
+VISA-FREE Countries for Schengen Visa Holders in the Middle East

 48. Bahrain